stormpath/stormpath-documentation/source/accnt_mgmt.rst

 The Account resource is a unique identity within your application.
 It is usually used to model an end-user, although it can also be used by a service, process, or any other entity that needs to log-in to Stormpath.

+.. only:: rest

   For more detailed information about the Account resource, see the :ref:`ref-account` section of the Reference chapter.

+.. only:: csharp or vbnet

+.. only:: java

+.. only:: nodejs

+.. only:: python

 4.2.1.
 New Account Creation
 ---------------------------